d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

                 rung_level=ri, n=niplus1
             )
             riplus1 = self.rung_levels[self.K - kiplus1]  # r_{i+1}
-            # queue may not be empty: insert new entries at the beginning
+            # Queue may not be empty: insert new entries at the beginning
             self.queue = [
                 dict(config, max_epochs=riplus1)
                 for config in best_performing_configurations